- HGF MPG Brückengruppe für Tiefsee-Ökologie und -Technologie

 Microbial key players at seeps and vents

-Seeps and vents provide reduced compounds such as hydrocarbons including methane and other alkanes, hydrogen, and sulfide that are potential energy sources for heterotrophic and chemoautotrophic microorganisms.
-We focus on the anaerobic oxidation of alkanes by archaea in the seafloor.
-These archaea are abundant in gas rich seep and vents and subsurface reservoirs and consume the greenhouse gas methane and other hydrocarbons.
-Additionally at vent-derived hydrothermal plumes we study the turnover of reduced compounds and microorganisms that thrive on these substrates.
+Seeps and vents haul reduced compounds, such as the hydrocarbons methane and ethane, as well as crude oils, hydrogen gas, and sulfide from the deep subsurface.
+Those compounds are potential energy sources for heterotrophic and chemoautotrophic microorganisms.
+Our team focuses on the anaerobic oxidation of alkanes by archaea in the seafloor.
+These archaea are abundant in gas-rich seep and vents and subsurface reservoirs and consume the greenhouse gas methane, ethane, but also long-chain alkanes.
+Additionally, we study the turnover of reduced compounds and microorganisms that thrive on these substrates at vent-derived hydrothermal plumes.

-As basis of our research we explore and sample low temperature hydrocarbons seeps such as the Campeche Knolls in the Gulf of Mexico, the alkane-rich hydrothermal Guaymas Basin vents of the Gulf of California, and the hydrothermal vents of the Arctic spreading ridges.
+As basis of our research we explore and sample low temperature hydrocarbon seeps such as the Campeche Knolls in the Gulf of Mexico, the alkane-rich hydrothermal Guaymas Basin vents of the Gulf of California, and the hydrothermal vents of the Arctic spreading ridges.
 We apply a variety of in situ technologies such as benthic chambers, multisensor modules, and camera platforms, operated from remotely operated vehicles such as ROV Quest (MARUM, Bremen) and Ocean Floor Observation System (OFOS; AWI, Bremerhaven).
 On the ship we perform incubation experiments to assess turnover rates.
-In the home laboratories we use sediment samples from these sites to culture specific microbial groups thriving on specific hydrocarbons such as methane, short-chain and long-chain alkanes.
-The produced cultures are studied with molecular approaches, including meta-genomics, meta-transcriptomics, metabolite analysis and fluorescence in situ hybridization.
+In the home laboratories we use sediment samples from our expeditions to culture specific microorganisms that thrive on natural gas and oil constituents.
+We study the cultured organisms with molecular approaches, including sequencing techniques such as metagenomics and metatranscriptomics as well as metabolite analysis and fluorescence in situ hybridization.

 Former members: Viola Krukenberg, Emil Ruff